tejalarekar/Anonymous_Function/README.md

 # Anonymous_Function

-In Python, a lambda function is a small anonymous function, which can take any number of arguments but can only have one expression.
-The syntax for creating a lambda function is as follows:

-lambda arguments: expression
-The arguments are passed to the function on the left side of the colon, and the expression on the right side is evaluated and returned.
-For example, the following lambda function takes a single argument x and returns its square:

-lambda x: x**2

-Lambda functions are often used in combination with other built-in functions such as map(), filter() and reduce() to perform operations on lists and other iterables.
-For example, the following code uses the map() function to square every element in a list using a lambda function:

-numbers = [1, 2, 3, 4]

-squared_numbers = map(lambda x: x**2, numbers)

-Lambda functions are also commonly used in conjunction with sorting, where a lambda function is passed to the sort() method to define a custom sorting key.

-pairs = [(1, 'a'), (2, 'b'), (3, 'c'), (4, 'd')]

-pairs.sort(key=lambda x: x[1])
+An anonymous function, also known as a lambda function, is a function that is defined without a name.
+In Python, anonymous functions are created using the lambda keyword, followed by the function's arguments, a colon, and the function's expression.
+The expression is evaluated and returned when the function is called.

+Here is an example of an anonymous function that takes two arguments, x and y, and returns the result of adding them:

+lambda x, y: x + y
+Because anonymous functions do not have a name, they are often used in situations where a function is needed only once, such as in the examples I've given before.
+They can be used as arguments to higher-order functions, such as map(), filter(), reduce(), and sorted().

+For example, you can use an anonymous function as the key argument in the sorted() function to sort a list of strings by their length:

+words = ['cat', 'dog', 'giraffe', 'elephant'] sorted_words = sorted(words, key=lambda x: len(x))
+You can also assign an anonymous function to a variable, so you can use it later:

+add = lambda x, y: x + y
+result = add(3, 4)
-Lambda functions can also be used as a short-hand notation for defining small, throwaway functions.
-They can be useful when you need to pass a small function as an argument to another function, but you don't want to define a separate named function for it.
+In Python, anonymous functions are limited to a single expression, unlike named functions which can have multiple expressions and statements.
+They are often used to write small, throwaway functions, or to provide a function as an argument to another function.